qiuyang50/qiuyang50.github.io/_pages/cv.md

 * Thesis: Optimal Transport of Water in the Biological Network
 * Thesis Advisor: David Cai (Courant, NYU) and Dan Hu (SJTU)

+Community Service
+-
+### （2022 September--2023 August）Associate Editor for Journal of the Atmospheric Sciences

 <!--
 Education
 ======